Reconstructing anisotropic conductivities on two-dimensional Riemannian manifolds from power densities

 \section{Introduction and statement of the main result}

-Let $(M, g)$ denote the mentioned compact Riemannian manifold with smooth boundary $\partial M.$ An electric conductivity on $M$ is modelled by a -- generally anisotropic -- $(1,1)$ tensor field $\gamma$, which is selfadjoint and uniformly elliptic with respect to $g$, i.e. for some $\kappa >1$ and for all tangent vectors $v$ and $w$:
+Let $(M, g)$ denote a compact two-dimensional Riemannian manifold with smooth boundary $\partial M.$ An electric conductivity on $M$ is modelled by a -- generally anisotropic -- $(1,1)$ tensor field $\gamma$, which is selfadjoint and uniformly elliptic with respect to $g$, i.e. for some $\kappa >1$ and for all tangent vectors $v$ and $w$: